exporl/mesd-toolbox/README.md

 [2] S. Geirnaert, T. Francart, and A. Bertrand,  "A New Metric to Evaluate Auditory Attention Detection Performance Based on a Markov Chain," March 2019, *Internal Report*

-[3] S. Geirnaert, T. Francart, and A. Bertrand, “ESD toolbox,�?
+[3] S. Geirnaert, T. Francart, and A. Bertrand, â€œESD toolbox,â€?
 March 2019, Available online, URL: https://github.com/exporl/esd-toolbox